 - HIV-positive: A blood test can indicate whether you’ve been exposed to HIV.
 If you produce HIV antibodies, you are HIV-positive.

-- HPV: Human Papillomavirus is a group of sexually transmitted infections.
-Some strains may lead to cervical cancer.
+- HPV: Human Papillomavirus is a group of sexually transmitted infections- there are over 100 types!
+If undetected or untreated, some types can lead to cervical cancer.

-- Immune system: groups of cells and processes that work to stop invading bacteria, viruses and other pathogens.
+- Immune system: groups of cells and processes that work to stop invading bacteria, viruses and infection.

 - Nukes and Non- nukes: Nucleoside reverse transcriptase inhibitors and non-nucleoside reverse transcriptase inhibitors, types of treatment that attack HIV during its replication.